 Creating an Alert Loop

-- Go to the left hand menu click on ‘Monitors’
+Go to the left hand menu click on ‘Management’.

-- Then select ‘Alert Loop’ from the drop down
+Then select ‘Alert Loop’ from the drop down options.

 You will now see the contact methods for the first Monitor (these will have been taken from their profile).

-- Choose your second Monitor from the drop down and the Step Wait Time.
+• Choose your second Monitor from the drop down and the Step Wait Time.
+Click the blue ‘Add the Step’ button to save these choices.

 Continue repeating these last steps until you have completed your Alert Loop.